 As a result of the cervical fusion and neck surgery, you will have a decreased range of motion.
 The extent of your fusion depends on how many levels have been fused in the neck, and how high or low the fusion is performed on the neck portion of your spine.
 When a cervical fusion is required to be performed after an 18 wheeler wreck, it is very likely that the extent of loss of range of motion will be higher than a typical motor vehicle accident.

 Were You in an 18 Wheeler Wreck?
 Did You Have a Cervical Fusion?
-Call the Caruso Law Offices, P.C. for Help Today
+Call the NM Truck Accident Attorneys for Help Today

 Any type of surgery is serious, especially a cervical fusion, neck surgery, or any other type of spinal surgery or fusion.
-If your need for a spinal fusion is due to an 18 wheeler wreck, please call the Caruso Law Offices, P.C. to learn how we can help you today.
+If your need for a spinal fusion is due to an 18 wheeler wreck, please call the NM Truck Accident Attorneys to learn how we can help you today.
 We handle cases throughout New Mexico, including in Las Cruces, Rio Rancho, Santa Fe, Roswell, Farmington, Hobbs, Lordsburg, or anywhere else in the state, including Albuquerque where our law office is located.
 Call our experienced Albuquerque trucking accident lawyer by dialing (505) 883-5000 to learn how we can help.
 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.